xtuml/bridgepoint/doc-bridgepoint/notes/7986_GPS_Watch_Quick_Start/7986_GPS_Watch_Quick_Start_ant.md

 4. Requirements
 ---------------
-1. There will be one GPS Watch model and it will live in xtuml/models
+1. There will be one GPS Watch model and it will be managed in the xtuml/models repository.
-2. The GPS Watch model will include Goals.
+2. The GPS Watch model will include Goals by default, but a version without goals can be included with special releases of BridgePoint.
-3. Item 3
+3. The GPS Watch model will be shipped with BridgePoint and importable from the Welcome Quick Start screen.

 5. Analysis
 -----------